apache/couchdb/share/doc/src/intro/tour.rst

 We'll have a very quick look at CouchDB's bare-bones Application Programming Interface (API) by using the command-line utility curl.
 Please note that this is not the only way of talking to CouchDB.
-We will show you plenty more throughout the rest of the book.
+We will show you plenty more throughout the rest of the documents.
 What's interesting about curl is that it gives you control over raw HTTP requests, and you can see exactly what is going on "underneath the hood" of your database.